-A. Train Pipe pressure on one side and Auxiliary Reservoir pressure on the other.
+A. Brake Pipe pressure on one side and Auxiliary Reservoir pressure on the other.

-117. Q. What is the function of the Triple Slide Valve?
+117. Q. What is the function of the Triple Valve Slide Valve?

-A. To control the flow of compressed air from the Auxiliary Reservoir to the brake cylinder, the brake cylinder to the atmosphere, the train pipe to the bulb, and the bulb to the atmosphere.
+A. To control the flow of compressed air from the Auxiliary Reservoir to the brake cylinder, the brake cylinder to the atmosphere. the Brake Pipe to the bulb, and the bulb to the atmosphere.